 MassDEP cites Housatonic Water Works for withholding poor test results

-The company withheld results from July that showed manganese levels at more than double the regulatory limit.
+The company withheld results from July that showed manganese levels at more than double the regulatory limit and a health risk to infants.

 MassDEP cites Housatonic Water Works for withholding poor test results